 Instructions

-- Use extra virgin olive oil (EVOO), butter, lard, or tallow in an equal 1:1 ratio to substitute for coconut oil in any recipe.
-Olive oil and butter are best for baking, and tallow is exceptional for cooking.1 tablespoon olive oil, 1 tablespoon butter, 1 tablespoon lard, 1 tablespoon tallow
+- Use extra virgin 1 tablespoon olive oil, 1 tablespoon butter, 1 tablespoon lard, or 1 tablespoon tallow in an equal 1:1 ratio to substitute for coconut oil in any recipe.
+Olive oil and butter are best for baking, and tallow is exceptional for cooking.

 - Other cooking oils can also be used very successfully, depending on what you have in the pantry and/or your recipe.
 Consider the desired flavor of your end result when picking one of these handy options.